LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 The scripts assume that the d2 and Graphviz command-line executables are available from the system path.
-For Graphviz, the default is the `dot` executable but the scripts accept a command-line option to select in alternative the `circo`, `fdp`, or `neato` executables).
-For d2, the default layout engine is `elk` but the scripts accept a command-line option to select in alternative the `dagre` or `tala` layout engines.
+For Graphviz, the default is the `dot` executable, but the scripts accept a command-line option to select in alternative the `circo`, `fdp`, or `neato` executables).
+For d2, the default layout engine is `elk`, but the scripts accept a command-line option to select in alternative the `dagre` or `tala` layout engines.

-The recommended output format is SVG as it supports tooltips and URL links, which can be used for showing e.g. entity types, relation types, file paths, and for navigating to files and directories of files (libraries) or to API documentation.
+The recommended output format is SVG, as it supports tooltips and URL links, which can be used for showing, e.g., entity types, relation types, file paths, and for navigating to files and directories of files (libraries) or to API documentation.
 See the relevant diagram options below in order to take advantage of these features (see the discussion below on "linking diagrams").